itsAmeMario0o/bottle/documentation/USING.md

 ```

 ![Scale 350](images/scale350.png)

+A total of 1,050 agents are seen registered

 ![Agents 350](images/agents350.png)

+And the policy analysis graph shows a large spike in flow observations

 ![Analysis 350](images/analysis350.png)

 Tetration seamlessly on-boards the new agents, correctly assigns them into the clusters based on annotations, and finally applies the `iptable` security rules, all without any further administrator interaction.